hannahchan/Scaffold.Service/Scaffold/Docs/TestStructure.md

 # Test Structure

 Testing is an important activity in software development and when done correctly, it allows software development teams to deliver features quickly and with confidence.
 Well written tests also help document the behavior of an application allowing developers new to the code to quickly learn and experiment with the application.
-The tests for Scaffold are located in the [Tests](../Tests) directory of this project.
+The tests for Scaffold are located in the [Tests](../Tests) directory of this solution.

 To run the tests, use the following command;